You need to know about Oregon Off Road Recovery's free service

 "It's always bad to get stuck, but we enjoy being that person who comes over the hill and provides relief to a stranded family," Woodbury said.

-Oregon Off Road Recovery now has a mobile web app where stranded people can make recovery requests.
-To use the app, you accept terms and conditions indemnifying volunteers in case of mishap and then allow the app to locate your device, which sends GPS coordinates to potential rescuers.
+Oregon Off Road Recovery now has a website where stranded people can make recovery requests.
+To use the website, you accept terms and conditions indemnifying volunteers in case of mishap and then allow the app to locate your device, which sends GPS coordinates to potential rescuers.

 Volunteer rescuers are organized into local chapters and teams to coordinate recoveries in various locations throughout the Northwest.

 If you're stranded in a location without cell phone service, you can use a digital ham radio or a Garmin satellite communicator to send a text including your GPS coordinates requesting a rescue.
 Rural, publicly owned areas are the primary target for Oregon Off Road Recovery, since state law prohibits volunteers from performing rescues on roads within city limits.
 Rescuers can help you if you're stuck on private property, however, as long as it's your property or you have permission to be there.

 Pamplin Media Group Webmaster Alvaro Fontan, who volunteers with the group as a rescuer and technical consultant, has recommendations to help prevent tragedies.

 "Bring plenty of water and don't go alone if you're heading out into the woods or snowy conditions," Fontan said.
 "I always have a week's worth of food and water in my Jeep."

 Oregon Off Road Recovery strives to help educate the public how to be prepared when traveling with blog posts on topics like what gear to bring and how to safely winch.
 Regular hands-on training sessions throughout the state are planned.

 Oregon Off Road Recovery

 What: A website to call on the help of volunteer rescuers